Tactical Divers Group: History

 The APBT was the first special forces division created in South America.
 The unit was established in 1952 on board LST ARA Cabo San Bartolomé with instructors who were former X-MAS Italian diver commandos.
 In those times a reduced Tactical Divers Group was operating in the Cabo San Bartolomé; years later the Navy created a second group assigned to the Escuadra Naval del Plata.
 In 1966 both services were merged, creating the actual Tactical Divers Group.

-In the 1982 invasion of Islas Malvinas, the main landing at Yorke Bay to the east of Port Stanley on 2 April, was preceded by an amphibious reconnaissance party of the APBT.
+In the 1982 invasion of the Falkland Islands, the main landing at Yorke Bay to the east of Port Stanley on 2 April, was preceded by an amphibious reconnaissance party of the APBT.
 They had been landed by the submarine ARA Santa Fe.
 They successfully secured the beach and the lighthouse, and set up beacons to guide the amphibious vehicles of the assault group, which had disembarked from the landing ship ARA Cabo San Antonio some distance offshore.
 Some sources assert that Buzos Tácticos units attacked the Moody Brook barracks and besieged Government House, however these troops were mainly units of the Amphibious Commandos Group (Agrupación de Comandos Anfibios, APCA).
 The error was due to hearsay reported by a journalist from the Argentinian magazine Somos, which was the first to publish an account of the operation, although a number of individual APBT members assisted the Commandos in both actions, specially around Government House.
 Both the APBT and the APCA teams had returned to Argentina by nightfall, on the same aircraft which had brought in the first Argentine Army reinforcements.